chinnucsk/experimental/erlang/wilderness/06/readme.rst

 Goal
 ----

 Load a dataset into Amnesia and present an interface to query the dataset.
-For this example, we'll load up the historical DOW trade data.
+For this example, we'll load up the historical DJI trade data.
 The API over this data set will be:

 * Min/Max/Average/Median over a given date range
 * Full records over a given date range